 “Who shall separate us…”

 If you are quoting Bible verses to someone going through a traumatic event you may as well just read a couple lines from a Dr. Suess book.
 Bible verses do not help in this context.
-I’m sure anyone who knows me at all are shocked that I would say that.
-There are actually two exceptions that I’ll go into in a second, but as a rule Bible verses aren’t going to do anything but annoy the person going through a traumatic situation.
+I’m sure people who know me are shocked that I would say that.
+There are actually two exceptions that I’ll go into in a second, but as a rule, Bible verses aren’t going to do anything but annoy the person.